jesperjmb/Python-Bibliometrics/README.md

 # Python-Bibliometrics
-A repository of Python scripts to calculate and analyse various bibliometrics
+A repository of Python scripts to calculate and analyse various bibliometrics.